Close Menu

 After a data breach or suspected identity theft

 One of the most compelling reasons to freeze your credit is following a data breach.
-The Equifax breach, for example, exposed sensitive information of millions of consumers, leading to a surge in credit freeze requests and legislative efforts to make freezes free nationwide reported by CNBC.
+The Equifax breach, for example, exposed sensitive information of millions of consumers, leading to a surge in credit freeze requests and legislative efforts to make freezes free nationwide, as reported by CNBC.
 If your personal data has been compromised, a freeze can serve as a vital line of defense against fraudulent activity.

 In such cases, it is crucial to act swiftly; the sooner you freeze your credit, the less likely it is that someone will misuse your information to open new accounts in your name.
 Additionally, regularly monitoring your financial accounts and credit reports can help you catch suspicious activity early, allowing you to take further action if necessary.